-Post Graduate Diploma in Traditional Acupuncture
+Post Graduate Diploma in Traditional Chinese Acupuncture

 Acupuncture has been an important tool for human health and wellbeing for over 4500 years.
-Over more recent times Acupuncture has been supported by research studies and continues to be extensively used around the world and has growing popularity in the west.
+Over more recent times acupuncture has been supported by research studies and continues to be extensively used around the world and has growing popularity in the west.

 The course aims to provide students with the necessary skills to begin independent practice as a traditional acupuncturist, with emphasis on holistic approach to best look after your clients’ health and wellbeing.
 The differences, similarities and relationship between modern medical acupuncture and traditional acupuncture are explored to give students the necessary skills to practice in western society today.

 The MATCM student clinical training facility is open to members of the public offering subsidised treatment in acupuncture.
 There is an opportunity for acupuncture students to undertake supervised practice, reception, publicity and research work in the clinic.

 Our PG Diploma in Traditional Chinese Acupuncture is fully accredited by the Association of Traditional Chinese Medicine (ATCM).

 - High standard of teaching staff and syllabus